Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

 On the other hand, the statistics of these features might be slightly different for the tweets that speak about disasters compared to the ones that do not.
 If this is the case, then one could use this meta-data and leverage these differences in the statistics to develop a model classifying the tweets.

-I found this idea interesting and so, let us first try to classify the tweets using the meta data only, and see how I can go with this.
+I find this idea interesting so let us first try to classify the tweets using the meta data only.
 I will develop more about the models I used for that in the next section.
 Let me now tell you what features I have extracted from the tweets.
 Several of these features are presented in this [Kaggle notebook](https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-cleaning-and-bert), and others have been added by myself.
 In total, I have extracted 15 features: